|

 I am sure the parents that I have worked with over the years would not agree with your view that "credibility" is not connected to skill and results and is really about the route one takes to get the skill.
 It is clear that you do not realise, within the professional behaviour community, how rare successful behaviour change is.

+You seem to think that I have had no training.
 I am sure you looked at the "about" page on my website.
 It does indeed say that I was acting Head of Department in a secondary school but it also says that I was also acting Deputy Head of an infants school which means that I am qualified to teach under fives and was trained to be able to do so.
-It also says that I spent considerable time (around 18 years) as a behaviour specialist advising and training teachers and parents of nursery, infant, junior and secondary children and counselling youngsters.

 I could not have done this work without training.
 I spent a day each week in formal training for 6 years as well as presenting weekly case-studies for analysis.